-Each IM has its own national processes and platforms to consult the applicants and inform them about TCRs with a major and medium impact.
+Each IM has its own national agreements, processes and platforms to consult and inform their applicants about TCRs during the various phases.
 These processes are described in the Network Statement of each IM.

-At Corridor level, the involvement of applicants is organized in the following way:
+At Corridor level, the involvement of applicants is organised in the following way:

-- A) The results of the TCRs coordination that are relevant for principal and diversionary lines of Atlantic Corridor are published on Atlantic Corridor's website.
-Applicants may send their comments on the planned activities to the Corridor organization.
-The TCR Corridor Coordinator submits the issue to the representatives of the involved IMs.
-The comments of applicants have an advisory and supportive character, and shall be taken into consideration as far as possible. - B) Regular meetings of the Railway Undertaking Advisory Group (RAG) are used to discuss issues regarding the planning process of TCRs. - C) Additional meetings with applicants, to discuss and solve open issues, will be treated on a case by case basis.
+- A) The results of the TCRs coordination that are relevant for principal and diversionary lines of Atlantic Corridor are published on Atlantic Corridor's website and/or on the CIP.
+Applicants may send their comments on the planned activities to the involved IMs.
+The comments of applicants have an advisory and supportive character, and shall be taken into consideration as far as possible. - B) Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs. - C) Additional meetings with applicants, to discuss and solve open issues, will be treated on a case by case basis